Bohemian Rhapsody: History and recording

 May, Mercury, and Taylor reportedly sang their vocal parts continually for 10 to 12 hours a day.
-The entire piece took three weeks to record, and in some sections featured 180 separate overdubs.
-Since the studios of the time only offered 24 track analogue tape, it was necessary for the three to overdub themselves many times and "bounce" these down to successive sub-mixes.
+The entire piece took three weeks to record, and in some sections featured 180 overdubs.
+In multiple interviews, May recalled how Mercury's vocal overdubs were so exquisitely precise that he would create a natural phasing effect.

+Since the studios of the time only offered 24-track analogue tape, it was necessary for the three to overdub themselves many times and "bounce" these down to successive sub-mixes.
 In the end, eighth-generation tapes were used.
 The various sections of tape containing the desired sub-mixes had to be spliced (cut and assembled in the correct sequence).
 May recalled placing a tape in front of the light and being able to see through it, as the tape had been used so many times.

 A similar story was told in 1977 by Taylor regarding the elaborate overdubs and sub-mixes for "The March of The Black Queen" for the album Queen II.
-At that time, the band was using 16 track equipment.
+At that time, the band was using 16-track equipment.